Stay, relocate or return home: What comes after graduation?

 A city is an entirely different place for those at uni compared to those who’ve graduated.

-This leads to many students leaving the city where they studied, contributing to the concept of ‘brain drain’.
-Brain drain is the movement of graduates from their city of study once they’ve graduated.
+This leads to many students leaving where they studied, contributing to the ‘brain drain’ of that city.

 We wanted to investigate the movement of students after they’ve finished their studies, understanding the biggest influences on their decision.
 So we surveyed 2,000 recent grads to find out more.